ovh/the-bastion/README.md

 ## Related

+### Dependencies

-- [ovh-ttyrec](https://github.com/ovh/ovh-ttyrec) - An enhanced but compatible version of ttyrec, a terminal (tty) recorder
+- [ovh-ttyrec](https://github.com/ovh/ovh-ttyrec) - an enhanced but compatible version of ttyrec, a terminal (tty) recorder

+### Optional tools

+- [yubico-piv-checker](https://github.com/ovh/yubico-piv-checker) - a self-contained go binary to check the validity of PIV keys and certificates.
+Optional, to enable The Bastion PIV-aware functionalities.
+- [puppet-thebastion](https://forge.puppet.com/modules/goldenkiwi/thebastion) ([GitHub](https://github.com/ovh/puppet-thebastion)) - a Puppet module to automate and maintain the configuration of The Bastion machines

 ## License